Actions and Updates in your Inbox:

 What Can We Learn From Other Jurisdictions?

-• Elsipogtog First Nation in New Brunswick successfully pressured fracking company SWN to stop fracking on Mi’kmaq land following conflicts that prompted protest organizing in 2013.
-The people raised concerns about government’s failure to consult with them before allowing for fracking and, not being heard, organized action to defend treaty lands and pushing SWN out by that winter.
-New Brunswick would eventually introduce a moratorium on fracking.
+• Elsipogtog First Nation in New Brunswick and settler allies successfully pressured Texas-based fracking company SWN to stop fracking on Mi’kmaq land following conflicts that prompted protest organizing and road blockades in 2013.
+The people raised concerns about government’s failure to consult with them before allowing for fracking and, not being heard, organized action to defend treaty lands and pushed SWN out by that winter.
+Not only that, but the conflict is credited with being a driver behind the election of a new government shortly after.
+New Brunswick would eventually introduce a moratorium on fracking in 2016.

-• Protests and civil disobience prevented multiple gas companies from opening new fracking wells in the Saint Lawrence Valley in Quebec over 2010-2013.
+• Protests and civil disobedience prevented multiple gas companies from opening new fracking wells in the Saint Lawrence Valley in Quebec over 2010-2013.
 The movement brought together farmers, hunters, first nations, and others who would eventually block the Energy East crude oil pipeline and get Quebec to commit to banning future development, forever, making the province the first jurisdiction in the world to ban oil and gas extraction.
+The efforts of Ristigouche Sud-Est township were particularly impressive.
+Just 157 people came together and passed a bylaw in 2013 that set out a 2km no-drill zone around its water supply.
+Gastem, the oil and gas company, served the town a lawsuit claiming residents had created an illegal bylaw to prevent the project from moving forward, but lost when the superior court of Quebec ruled that the town was within its rights to protect their water supply.

-• France banned fracking in 2011 after significant public pressure.
+• France banned fracking in 2011 hearing significant public concern around environmental and climate impacts.
 France later adopted law banning new fossil fuel exploitation projects and committed to closing current ones by 2040.

 • Growing concerns about pollution and the occurrence of two small earthquakes in the mid 2000s culminated in the creation of fracking opposition group Frack Off and other protest movements in the United Kingdom.
 Scotland, Wales, and Northern Ireland have temporary or permanent moratoriums and, though government recently lifted a moratorium, in 2022, England sealed and abandoned its only two shale gas wells.